INSIGHTS

 Phil Holcombe

-Recently, F&F was working with an independent school on a suite of communications materials for prospective students.
-Early on in this process, I sat down with current faculty to review the messaging on their website and viewbook and I posed a simple question: are the stories you see here accurate representations of what happens at your school?
+Recently, F&F partnered with a university l to develop a suite of communications materials for prospective families.
+Early in the process, I sat down with faculty to review the school’s website and viewbook and asked a simple question: Do these stories reflect what happens here?

-So how do you identify a brand gap?
+So how do you spot a brand gap?

-Shaping your brand and closing any gaps begins and ends with collecting feedback to understand how you're perceived.
-Feedback is so important because your school's brand isn't what you say it is, it's what everyone else say it is.
+Ultimately, shaping your brand and closing any gaps starts with listening.
+Because your school’s brand isn’t what you declare it to be — it’s what your community says it is.

 Back to Insights